DimitraKonstantinidou/Vue-Component-Management-System/README.md

 # Vue-Component-Management-System

-This project, developed as part of a Udemy course on Vue.js, serves as a comprehensive example of Vue component architecture, emphasizing component communication and dynamic rendering.
+The "Vue Component Management System" is a project created during a Udemy course focused on Vue.js.
+It demonstrates how to organize and manage components effectively, using advanced Vue features like slots and dynamic rendering.
+Additionally, the project features an error handling mechanism displayed in a modal window.